CSCfi/csc-user-guide/docs/apps/julia.md

 ### Packaging code
-Packaging your code instead of running standalone scripts is a best practice.
+We should package the code as a code base grows instead of running standalone scripts.
-The standard Julia package includes the module file, such as `src/Hello.jl`, and the `Project.toml` file.
+A Julia package includes a module file, such as `src/Hello.jl`, and the `Project.toml` file.
-Including a command line interface in your program, such as `src/cli.jl`, is also a good idea.
+Including a command line interface in your program, such as `src/cli.jl` is also wise.
+Let's consider a project structured as below.

 ```text
 Hello.jl/         # the package directory